 Australian Crop Report: December edition

-Rainfall from August to October 2018 was generally extremely low to well below average across most cropping regions in southern New South Wales, Victoria, and eastern South Australia (Map 1).
-Over the same period, rainfall in cropping regions in northern New South Wales, Queensland, western South Australia and Western Australian was generally average to above average, which was largely the result of above average rainfall during October.
+Rainfall from August to October 2019 was generally extremely low to well below average across most cropping regions in New South Wales, southern Queensland, northern Victoria, north-eastern cropping regions in South Australia and northern cropping regions in Western Australia (Map 1).
+Over the same period, rainfall in northern cropping regions in Queensland, western South Australia and southern Western Australian was generally below average to average, which was largely the result of below average rainfall during October.

-Map 3 shows modelled root zone (0 to ~1 metres) soil moisture in millimetres for cropping zones in New South Wales and Queensland as at 22 November 2018.
+Map 3 shows modelled root zone (0 to ~1 metres) soil moisture in millimetres for cropping zones in New South Wales and Queensland as at 25 November 2019.

-Prospects for dryland summer crops in areas of low root zone soil moisture will be highly dependent on in crop rainfall during the remainder of the growing season.
+Due to the extremely low levels of root zone soil moisture, planting and yield prospects for dryland summer crops will be almost entirely dependent on in crop rainfall during the remainder of the growing season.

 Map 5 shows the shire-scale forecast of grain sorghum yields obtained from the University of Queensland's Queensland Alliance for Agriculture and Food Innovation (QAAFI).
 These forecasts are based on soil moisture conditions and the seasonal outlook, including the most recent trend in the Southern Oscillation Index (SOI).
 It is important to note that final sorghum crop yield is affected more by in-crop rainfall and temperatures during crop growth than by the soil moisture at the time of sowing.

 At the beginning of November 2019, the forecast indicated a generally below average outlook for the 2019–20 sorghum crop (Map 5).